Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // ----------------------------------------

 // INNOCENT TEAM SETTINGS
-// Detective
-ttt_detective_search_only                   1       // Whether only detectives can search bodies or not ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not

 // Glitch
 ttt_glitch_mode                             0       // The way in which the glitch appears to traitors.
 0 - Appears as a regular traitor.
 1 - Can appear as a special traitor.
 2 - Causes all traitors, regular or special, to appear as regular traitors and appears as a regular traitor themselves.